 For students applying to Grade 6 or 9 in the William Winter Scholarship program, campus visits must be scheduled in advance.
 No campus shadow visits will be permitted without prior screening and adherence to safety procedures.

 Like the college admissions process, admission to the Academy is part art and part science.
 There are quantitative ways to measure whether a student will be successful at the Academy, which is why we ask all applicants to take an entrance exam.
 There are also qualities that are far less tangible on paper -- the potential to fall in love with learning, the curiosity to keep asking questions, and the ability to be a respectful and contributing member of the school community.
 We interview all applicants so that we can establish a personal relationship with them and their families.
 In the end, the Academy seeks students who will be successful in the school's rigorous college prep program.
 Learn more about the admissions process.

 Some quick facts:

-- While most of our students come from Staten Island (most ZIP codes), our school community includes students who live in Brooklyn, Queens, and New Jersey.
-Thirty five of our students are from outside the US and are living in New York City to study at the Academy.
+- While most of our students come from Staten Island (most ZIP codes), our school community includes students who live in Brooklyn and New Jersey.
+Twenty five of our students are from outside the US and are living in New York City to study at the Academy.

-- Financial aid is available.
+- Need-based financial aid is available.
 Last year the Academy granted over $2.6 million in financial aid awards to over 40% of our students.

 - Almost half of our students (49%) come from public schools, and over 25% come from parochial schools.